 - Can you discover new uses for it?

-- Are some people using it in ways it was not designed for?
-You may be able to modify it.
+- Are people using it in ways it was not designed for?
+You may be able to market it differently.

 - Can you introduce the product to new user groups who do not know about it?

 - Can you achieve the same (or better) benefits for a lower cost, by understanding more precisely why and how your customers use your product?

 Create an entirely new situation with quantum leap innovation